MalcerOne/MalcerOne/README.md

 <br />

 ## About
 Undergraduated Computer Engineer student at <a href="https://www.insper.edu.br/en/"><b>Insper</b></a>.
 Aways willing to discover new technologies and learn new things.
-Aiming to expand my knowlegdes, as well as my hard and soft skills.
+Aiming to expand my knowledges, as well as my hard and soft skills.
 I believe that AI and the exponencial grow of new technologies are going to change the world to a better place, and I want to be a part of it.<br /><br />
 Open to job or projects offers.

 ### Technical Skills